15.218: Global Economic Challenges and Opportunities

 The course focuses on economic forces and events that affect and link multiple countries around the world.
-The first section begins by developing the basic models, tools and frameworks in the context of recent financial crises.
-This initial material also focuses on giving students the background to interpret and understand key macroeconomic and international financial statistics.
-These frameworks and models will then provide the core for analyzing the impact of various global economic events and policy responses.
+The first section develops the basic models, tools and frameworks in the context of recent financial crises.
+This initial material provides the background to interpret and understand key macroeconomic and international financial statistics.
+These frameworks and models will then provide the core for analyzing the impact of global economic events and policy responses.
 The second section of the course shifts to the policy options employed by different countries to address these challenges and risks, including more nuanced discussions of how governments, central banks, and other international institutions make decisions.
 These discussions will draw on Professor Forbes’ experiences working in the White House, US Treasury and Bank of England.
-The final section of the course shifts to long-term global economic challenges and opportunities facing countries around the world today, tying together the frameworks for analyzing countries’ strengths, vulnerabilities, and policy options.
+The final section of the course shifts to major long-term global economic challenges and opportunities facing countries around the world today, building on the frameworks developed earlier for analyzing countries’ strengths, vulnerabilities, and policy options.
 These discussions provide insights on how macroeconomic policy decisions are made, and the role of various economic, political, historic and social forces.
-The course ends by discussing what comes next in the global economy, including what companies should be monitoring and doing to prepare.
+Most of these current challenges have no straightforward solutions, so this section will involve more debate and discussion.
+This section ends by discussing what comes next in the global economy, including what companies should be monitoring and doing to prepare.

 E2.728: Monetary Policy, Currency Wars and the Repercussions for Emerging Markets